-How Long Does Vivactil Stay in Your System?
+How Long Does Vivactil (Protriptyline) Stay in Your System?

 Protriptyline can increase stress on the heart and vasculature.
 Share with your doctor if you have a history of heart conditions as this could increase the risk of complications.